 A gym might be a very efficient way to increase physical activity, but it’s not the only one.
 Various other activities can be included in the schedule of the person you are taking care of to introduce them to physical fitness.

 Any additional exercise you can get, no matter how small, can be helpful.
 In a recent medical showcase, researchers concluded that larger total brain volume was connected with each hour of light-intensity physical exercise and completing 7,500 steps or more per day, even among individuals who did not exceed the recommended activity levels.
+The seniors should also engage in mindfulness practices to promote overall health.

 Let’s check out some of those methods:

-Turn the speaker and dance
+Turn the Speaker and Dance

 Dancing to your favorite tune is fun and adequate physical activity.
 Despite their age, humans love good music and automatically start grooving when the sound of pleasant music falls into their ears.
 It’s a great way to motivate your client to move their body without stressing them too much.